emilyjspencer/Notes/React/README.md

 * **State** the state of a component is an object that holds some information that may change over the lifetime of the component
 * It is used to change the component from within
+* Allows React components to change their output over time in response to user actions, network responses etc.
 * State is a property of the Component class
+* State is  not accessible to any component other than the one that owns and sets it
+* A component's state can be passed down as props to its child components - top-down/unidirectional data flow.

 * It can be accessed via this.state in classical components, which is returned in the lifecycle method - render()
 * Changes to the state result in an update of the UI - when the state changes, the component re-renders to reflect the new state in the browser
+* With classical components, the only place where you can assign this.state is the constructor

 * With functional components, we can use the hook useState() to manage state
 * Calling the useState hook returns an array with two values -